Skip to Main Content

 Where Pedestrian Accidents Happen

 • Intersections.
 Most accidents probably happen at intersections, where impatient motorists plow into a crowd trying to cross.
 Many motorists who make a right-turn on a red light fail to check that the way is clear, and pedestrians suffer the consequences.
 Other drivers fall asleep or are intoxicated and don’t hit the brakes in time.
+Poorly designed intersections and failures to yield the right-of-way at crosswalks are common causes of pedestrian accidents, often involving violations of traffic laws and ignoring traffic signs.

 • Streets.
 Unfortunately, some pedestrians jaywalk, even though they are supposed to cross at the intersection.
 A pedestrian who flings himself into the road or highway is at increased risk of a collision.